Gong fu cha and cha no yu. What is the difference?

 Gong Fu is the Chinese tea ceremony.
 While at first it may look complicated, it is not truly a formalized ceremony with a set of strict rules.

 Literally translated "gong fu cha" means "right effort put into tea".
-It is a tea ritual that has existed for thousands of years, measuring the exact quantities needed to get the best taste from your loose leaf tea in the proper way.
+It is a tea ritual that has existed for hundreds of years, measuring the exact quantities needed to get the best taste from your loose leaf tea in the proper way.
 The way to practice gong fu cha will at the end of it all greatly depend from the tea master.

 The best way to describe gong fu cha would be to take a small cup of espresso and compare it to a big cup of americano.
 Many coffee lovers would agree that a cup of espresso has the perfect concentrated taste of the coffee beans, where we can taste and smell all the subtle notes of the roast.